gravitational/teleport-plugins/docker/README.md

 #### Overview

-The setup process builds up several Docker images, and then helps you configure the Teleport cluster on those images and some plugins to run together.

-Docker images are responsible for the software (i.e. have the correct version of Teleport Enterprise to run the plugins), but the further confuguration, like what specific certificates and addresses to use for different services is performed _after Dockerfiles are built_:
+You'll need to build Docker images for:

+- Teleport Enterprise
+- Teleport Plugins
+- Terraform (terraform commands will be executer from that VM).

+The flow is structured in the following way:

-- `Dockerfile` is generally responsible for the software running in the container.
+- `Dockerfile` is responsible for _installing_ the software that we'll run.
 - `docker-compose.yml` is responsible for baseline configuration for the cluster to work together, and for passing runtime params to the containers.
-- `make config-*` subcommands will help you setup specific configs for specific plugins, and they should work even if the config format changes in the fugure.
+- `make config-*` subcommands will help you setup specific configs for specific plugins.

 #### Getting started with Teleport's Docker flow